LanceMcCarthy/terraform-team-auth/README.md

       echo "expiredat: ${{steps.get-team-token.outputs.expiredat}}"
 ```

-## Examples
+## Example

-Here is an example of the action's real usefulness in a workflow.
-Usign your Org API token, you can request a Team Token that is used in subsequent actions.
+Here is an example of the action's initial position in a workflow; it gets a new Team Token for you, then use that token for all subsequent Terraform actions.

 ```yaml
 name: 'Terraform Plan'